Ipojuca: Geography

-Is located at 08º 23'56" south latitude and 35º 03'50" west longitude, at an altitude of 10 meters.
+Ipojuca is located at 08º 23'56" south latitude and 35º 03'50" west longitude, at an altitude of 10 meters.
 According to the population count conducted by IBGE in 2008, the municipality has 74,059 inhabitants.
 It occupies an area of 527.32 km2.
 The vegetation consists of mangal and coconut trees on the beaches, and sugarcane in the other parts of the municipality.
 The hydrography consists of small coastal rivers such as: the Maracaipe and Merepe rivers.

 Access

 Its distance from Recife is 57 km Highways PE-60 and BR-101 (via Cape St. Augustine) provide access to Suape, and a winding road stretches to Porto de Galinhas.

 Tourism

 The main draw for tourism is the beach of Porto de Galinhas, selected eight times as the best beach in Brazil by Travel & Tourism magazine, whose main attractions are the natural pools visited by thousands of tourists annually.
 Among the many historic sights is the Convento de Santo Antonio, founded in 1606 and added to the national historical heritage in 1937.
 It represents a major milestone for the population of the municipality.